 The long-term supporter-organisations of the Alliance are:

-We are most fortunate that John Adams OBE, a director of Save Stonehenge World Heritage Site Ltd, agreed to step into the role of Acting Chair in 2021 and then becoming our Chairman.
-John describes himself as a “serial trustee” and has had a highly regarded career in the voluntary and community sector in Wiltshire and nationally.
-More about John’s public service here.
-Follow his personal tweets: @JohnAdamsEbble
+We are most fortunate that John Adams OBE, a director of Save Stonehenge World Heritage Site Ltd, agreed to step into the role of Acting Chair in 2021 to then become our Chairman the following year.
+John joined the campaigners against the Stonehenge road scheme when he listened to the detail presented to the Examining Authority in 2019.

-Our honorary Secretary was the late and much missed Dr Kate Fielden who represented CPRE and Rescue: The British Archaeological Trust.
-She was co-founder of the Alliance and our leading light.
-Her administrative duties have been shared amongst members of the committee.
-Her passionate and knowledgeable leadership is irreplaceable.
+Our honorary Secretary was the late and much missed archaeologist and curator, Dr Kate Fielden who represented CPRE and Rescue: The British Archaeological Trust.
+She was co-founder of the Alliance and our leading light having expertly authored, researched and coordinated our written representations and rebuttals for the various Public Inquiries, consultations and Examination.

 We were sorry to announce that our fellow-campaigner and distinguished chairman George McDonic MBE, BL, DIPLTP, FRTPI, DPA, FFB died on 14 February 2021.
 He took over the position in 2006 from our founder and past president the late Lord Kennet.
 George McDonic, was a respected planning consultant, a barrister, a past president of the RTPI, held the post of Wiltshire’s Chief Planning Officer prior to its unitary status, and was former chairman of the Wiltshire branch of CPRE.

 Tom is author of Dominion, the Making of the Western Mind which has won high praise; Rubicon: The Triumph and the Tragedy of the Roman Republic, won the Hessell-Tiltman Prize for History and was shortlisted for the Samuel Johnson Prize; Persian Fire, his history of the Graeco-Persian wars, won the Anglo-Hellenic League’s Runciman Award in 2006.

 Tom has been a staunch opponent of the proposed Stonehenge road tunnel since hearing about the scheme on our newly launched twitter page in November 2014.
-He said of the Stonehenge tunnel:

-“The issue is whether Stonehenge exists to provide a tourist experience, or whether it is something more significant, both historically and spiritually.
+He said of the Stonehenge tunnel: “The issue is whether Stonehenge exists to provide a tourist experience, or whether it is something more significant, both historically and spiritually.
 It has stood there for 4,500 years.
 And up to now, no one’s thought of injecting enormous quantities of concrete into the landscape and permanently disfiguring it.”
-2017, Wikipedia
+Quoted in Wikipedia, 2017.
+Follow Tom Holland on @holland_tom

 Save Stonehenge World Heritage Site Ltd (SSWHS)